praksahb/Snake2d/README.md

 # Snake2d

+# Tutorial/ Learning Project
 Implemented the classic snake game in unity.

+Learned basics of unity 2D development like object creation/instantiation from prefabs at runtime. learned how and why to avoid using string comparisons use case of enums for int comparisons and code readibility

 Contains two modes singleplayer and multiplayer.

 Power ups spawned: Speed boost, score booster and immunity booster(snake cannot die)

-using assets for snake head and body from https://opengameart.org/content/snake-game-assets
+using assets from

-using assets for power ups from google images some can be copyrighted and illegal to use for more than personal use.

-audio assets taken from opengameart.org
-tags: 8-bit
+https://opengameart.org/content/snake-game-assets